-CU's revenue source characteristics are consistent with a 'aa' assessment.
-Fitch views CU's enrollment demand as being somewhat inelastic relative to price increases.
-This is illustrated by CU's robust recent net tuition growth; CU's five-year net tuition revenue per FTE enrollment CAGR was approximately 3% as of fiscal 2019.
+CU's revenue source characteristics are very strong.
+Fitch views the university's enrollment demand as being somewhat inelastic relative to price increases.
+This is illustrated by CU's robust recent net tuition growth; CU's five-year net tuition revenue per FTE enrollment CAGR was 3.6% as of fiscal 2020, which is includes tuition and student fees shortfalls as a result of the pandemic during fiscal 2020.
 As a leading comprehensive flagship research university in a fast-growing state, CU's demand capacity is considerable.

-Freshmen applications for the Boulder flagship campus have increased meaningfully in recent years, rising 41% between fall 2014 and fall 2019.
-Management reports that application trends continued apace in the current year prior to the coronavirus pandemic, and of course there is uncertainty revolving oncampus enrollment in fall 2020.
-Nevertheless, over the long-term, Fitch believes that significant population growth in Colorado, the university's increasingly national profile, and the recent flexibility afforded to CU by the state to allow for even more out-of-state students should support continued application and enrollment demand over time.
-Management notes that summer 2020 enrollment is 13% higher than in summer 2019, as students take advantage of increased online learning tools.
+Freshmen applications for the Boulder flagship campus have increased meaningfully in recent years, rising 58% between fall 2014 and fall 2020.
+Even in fall 2020, freshman applications at Boulder increased an estimated 9% over fall 2019 despite the uncertainty students and families faced while applying to colleges for fall 2020.
+As noted above, management reports that to-date applications for fall 2021 are up more than 25%.
+Over the long term, Fitch believes that significant population growth in Colorado, the university's increasingly national profile, and the recent flexibility afforded to CU by the state to allow for even more out-of-state students should support continued application and enrollment demand over time leading to further increases in net tuition and fees.

 CU has considerable support from various revenue streams.
-Its endowment spend policy of 4% should be sustainable and allow for continued liquidity growth and future investment returns over time, particularly given the university's track-record of cash flow generation and fundraising capabilities.
-CU has received regular operating support from the state, and state support has increased steadily in recent years, as total funding grew from \$164 million in fiscal 2014 to \$234 million in fiscal 2019, and to more than \$250 million in fiscal 2020.
-The coronavirus pandemic is having a material effect on state budget support, however.
-For example, in late May the Colorado Joint Budget Commission announced a 58% cut in support to the higher education budget, amounting to nearly \$500 million for all public universities and colleges in the state (an estimated \$140 million cut to CU).
-While this is largely offset by Governor Polis' executive order to allocate \$450 million of state CARES Act funding to public higher education institutions (an estimated approximately \$138 million to CU), Fitch believes that state support to public universities and colleges will be tight over the next year or two until the economy recoveries and state tax revenue rebounds. (the \$450 million CARES Act allocation is in addition to CARES Act funding that was allocated directly to universities as part of the act).
+Its endowment spend policy is a sustainable 4% and allow for continued liquidity growth and future investment returns over time, particularly given the university's track-record of cash flow generation and fundraising capabilities.
+CU has received regular operating support from the state, and state support has increased steadily in recent years, as total funding grew from \$164 million in fiscal 2014 to more than \$250 million in fiscal 2020.

+While in May the Colorado Joint Budget Commission announced a significant 58% cut in support to the higher education budget, amounting to nearly \$500 million for all public universities and colleges in the state (an estimated \$140 million cut to CU), the recent budget outlook has improved notably due to higher than expected tax receipts despite the economy.
+Moreover, CU received more than \$164 million in CARES Act and HEERF II funding.

 CU's healthcare operations provide considerable cash flow to the university.
 While UCHealth is a separate legal entity from CU, the two organizations are tightly and strategically aligned and UCHealth serves as the primary teaching hospital for CU's School of Medicine.
-Healthcare operations accounted for approximately 27% of CU's fiscal 2019 total operating revenues.
-Healthcare providers have been particularly stressed because of the coronavirus, as most states significantly limited hospitals from performing elective procedures in an effort to free capacity for Covid-19 patients and expenses increased as health systems scrambled to secure PPE and related equipment.
+Healthcare services accounted for approximately 28% of CU's fiscal 2020 total operating revenues.
+While healthcare providers were financially stressed because of the coronavirus, as most states significantly limited elective procedures and expenses, Fitch expects CU's health enterprise to continue to be accretive to the university's bottom line (even in fiscal 2020, revenue from CU's health services exceeded expenses by roughly \$90 million).